KIP 286: Permissionless Validator Lifecycle Source

 # ValPaused stays ValPaused (requires voluntary recovery)

-# T3b: Demote to ValInactive (entities below top 50)
+# T3b: Demote to ValInactive (entities below top 50 by slot competition)

 transition(entity, ValInactive)